pablo-meier/Pablog/posts/2018-04-17-stories-vs-reality-making-hopes.md

 _fantastical gadgets_ you can just plop in front of someone to fix it as its centerpiece.
 Education is an established field, and if you're not engaging with the folks already tackling it there's a good chance you're wasting your time.

+---
+<span id="footnote1">1.</span> <a href="#place1"><strong>^</strong></a>
+There are a few big exceptions here, so few they might be the exceptions that prove the rule.
+Main one is the iPhone, but folks like to put on rose-colored glasses and forget how few features the first version had compared to what modern smartphones look like, and how many corners they cut.

+<span id="footnote2">2.</span> <a href="#place2"><strong>^</strong></a>
+Let's make this about Apple again!
+I can spend ~$700 on an iPhone, but if I want to run my own code on it I have to pay Apple $99 a year.
+That's fucked up.

    [1]: https://www.theverge.com/2018/4/16/17233946/olpcs-100-laptop-education-where-is-it-now
    [2]: http://mcfunley.com/choose-boring-technology